Right-wing terrorism: Mass media

 Owen Jones wrote in The Guardian about how the press in Britain can play a role in helping to radicalise far-right terrorists, quoting Neil Basu, Britain's counter-terrorism chief.
 Basu cited the Daily Mail and Daily Mirror as particular culprits, while Jones also give examples from The Times, The Telegraph, The Spectator and others, with articles bemoaning so-called Cultural Marxism and misleading headlines such as "1 in 5 Brit Muslims" sympathizing with jihadists (The Sun).

 Africa

 South Africa

-In 1993, Chris Hani, the General Secretary of the South African Communist Party was murdered by Polish-born far-right anti-Communist Janusz Waluś who had been lent a firearm by far-right pro-Apartheid MP Clive Derby-Lewis.
+In 1993, Chris Hani, general secretary of the South African Communist Party was murdered by the Polish far-right anti-communist Janusz Waluś who was given the firearm by the pro-apartheid parliamentarian Clive Derby-Lewis.

-The Afrikaner Weerstandsbeweging, a neo-Nazi paramilitary organisation, has often been described as being a terrorist organization.

-In 2010, South African authorities foiled a plot by far-right terrorists to commit attacks as revenge for the murder of Eugène Terre'Blanche, seizing explosives and firearms.
+In 2010, South African authorities foiled a plot to commit attacks by far-right terrorists who wanted to avenge the murder of Eugène Terre'Blanche, seizing explosives and firearms.